kevinolega/callcentertrainingtips/_posts/2019-06-04-write-spiel.md.md

 ### 3. Identify the different situations and calls that require different spiels.

-During training I ask my trainer and my team lead what the top five of the following:
+During training, I ask my trainer and my team lead what the top five of the following:

 - most common calls we are going to receive.
 - most difficult calls we are going to receive.